return42/sphkerneldoc/linux_src_doc/drivers/acpi/spcr_c.rst

 console is registered and if \ ``earlycon``\  is true, earlycon is set up.

-When CONFIG_ACPI_SPCR_TABLE is defined, this function should be called from arch inintialization code as soon as the DT/ACPI decision is made.
+When CONFIG_ACPI_SPCR_TABLE is defined, this function should be called from arch initialization code as soon as the DT/ACPI decision is made.

 ..
 This file was automatic generated / don't edit.